Josesx506/Odin_Project_FS/05_React/Docs/04_Reusable_Components.md

   );
 }
 ```
 This can be useful for when we want to nest multliple items like cards in a card list, or projects in a project list.
+It is also very useful when
+dealing with slow components.
+Using a wrapper component with a stateChange around slower components, ensures the slower components are represented
+as props, and will prevent re-rendering them when simple actions like scrolling are implemented.